Clothes dryers should be effective, yet gentle on your wardrobe

 When it comes to choosing the best clothes dryer, consumers have two choices: gas or electric.
 Electric clothes dryers, which require a 240-volt wall outlet, are less expensive to buy than comparable gas dryers by anywhere from $50 to $150 on average.
 However, since gas rates are generally lower than electric rates, gas dryers are much cheaper to operate.
 ConsumerReports.org notes that over their expected lifetime, the savings in energy costs with a gas dryer will probably make up for the difference in purchase price.

-Despite this, ConsumerReports.org says that about 80 percent of clothes dryers sold today are electric.
+Despite this, EnergyStar.gov says that about 80 percent of clothes dryers sold today are electric.
 That tracks with our own research and we found far fewer user or professional reviews for gas dryers.
-Tests show little difference in performance between gas and electric versions of the same dryer, so we include the corresponding gas dryer for each model covered in our report.
+Tests show little difference in performance between gas and electric versions of the same dryer -- ConsumerReports.org no longer even tests gas dryers, noting that "…gas versions [of the tested electric dryers] appear in our Ratings because we expect them to perform comparably."
+In view of that conclusion, we include the corresponding gas dryer (or electric dryer in the gas category) for each model covered in our report.

 While this report covers full-sized clothes dryers meant to pair up with a full-sized washing machine, your laundry room may be too small for that combination -- especially if you live in an apartment or condo.
 If that's your situation, we cover laundry centers -- models that combine a washer and dryer in one unit -- in our report on washer-dryer combos.
 Also, to press out the last of the wrinkles in your dress clothes, or to just put the finish on your look, check out our reports on steam irons and garment steamers.